cuplv/biggroum/python/fixrgraph/musedev/README.md

 - `talk`: queries the results contained in the residue for the patch that should solve an anomaly and the pattern that explain an anomaly.
-- `reaction`: the API does nothing on the reaction command.
+- `reaction`: does nothing and returns no output

 The source code in [api.py](api.py) documents the details of each command.

-In the following we explain:
+In this document we explain:
 - How to install the BigGroum custom tool on your repository
 - The test cases we provide for the API
 - How you can test the API on your local machine

 ## Installing the BigGroum custom tool on your repository
-**TODO:** Document how we can write a `.muse.toml` file in a repository specifying to use `biggroumcheck.sh` as a custom tool.
+**TODO:** Document how to write a `.muse.toml` file in a repository specifying the use of `biggroumcheck.sh` as a custom tool.
 We should follow the instruction to [configure a repository](https://docs.muse.dev/docs/repository-configuration/#inrepooptions) from  MuseDev.

 ## Test Cases for the API

-**TODO**: The API requires to access to the service remotely, so we should specify the address and eventual keys to access the server.

 We test the API using the Android App [AwesomeApp](https://github.com/cuplv/AwesomeApp) at commit